Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Introduction

-Studies in the second stream focus on developing less restrictive models capable of accommodating multidimensional unobserved heterogeneity.
-For instance, \citet{lee2018identifying} examines the treatment assignment determined by a vector of threshold-crossing rules, each of which involves a comparison between a scalar unobservable and a threshold. \citet{gautier2011triangular} and \citet{gautier2021relaxing} incorporate unobserved heterogeneity through the use of random coefficient models.
-In the work by \citet{navjeevan2023identification}, unobserved heterogeneity is represented using potential outcomes and an unobserved type.
-Notably, these authors establish a sufficient and necessary condition for point identification of target parameters.
-This condition requires that the target parameter is an expectation of a function of unobservables, which can be expressed as a linear map of functions of observables.\footnote{One counter-example is the average treatment effect (ATE) in a heterogeneous treatment effect model, with an endogenous binary treatment and valid instruments.
-The target ATE is an expectation of the difference between two potential outcomes.
-Without additional assumptions, it is generally impossible to express such a difference as a linear map of functions of observables.}
+Another body of work develops less restrictive models capable of accommodating multidimensional unobserved heterogeneity.
+For instance, \citet{lee2018identifying} examine the treatment assignment determined by a vector of threshold-crossing rules. \citet{gautier2011triangular} and \citet{gautier2021relaxing} model the unobserved heterogeneity using random coefficient models. \cite{han2024set} propose a generalization of control function approach and use a non-monotone treatment assignment as a motivating example. \citet{navjeevan2023identification} establish the point identification of target parameters, where they represent the unobserved heterogeneity using potential outcomes and an unobserved type.
+Notably, such a point identification result requires the target parameter to be an expectation of a function of unobservables that can be further expressed as a linear function of observables, which may not hold for some commonly studied PRTEs.\footnote{One counterexample that does not satisfy this condition is the ATE in a heterogeneous treatment effect model with an endogenous binary treatment.
+We know that ATE is an expectation of the difference between two potential outcomes.
+It is generally impossible to express such a difference as a linear map of functions of observables, and the ATE point identification is also not achievable without additional assumptions.}